alexch/rerun/README.md

 * Optionally do "bundle install" before and "bundle exec" during launch

 ## Nice to have
-* Smarter --signal option (specifying signal to try and a timeout to wait, repeated)
 * If the last element of the command is a `.ru` file and there's no other command then use `rackup`
 * Figure out an algorithm so "-x" is not needed (if possible) -- maybe by accepting a "--port" option or reading `config.ru`
 * Specify (or deduce) port to listen for to determine success of a web server launch